Sucuri vs Jetpack: Which Security Plugin Actually Works

 Conclusion

-A security plugin is an essential part of your administrative toolkit.
-It is one of those things that should require minimum intervention and work out of the box.
-MalCare has the best security, without the unnecessary noise that most other plugins bring to the table.
+If you are looking for a plugin that prioritises actual security over bells and whistles, MalCare is the clear choice.
+It provides the best WordPress security without the unnecessary noise that most other plugins bring to the table.
 It is a worthwhile investment to protect your revenue from hackers.

 Category: